Meeds-io/whitepaper/en/1-who-we-are.md

 The relationship between Meeds Association and Meeds DAO involves the way they operate in the real world.
 Meeds Association is a traditional organization that have members, a board of directors, and operates under specific legal and regulatory frameworks.
 In the real world, Meeds Association may engage in activities such as organizing events, providing services, and advocating for its members.
 It may also have a physical office and staff members.
 Meeds DAO, on the other hand, operates without a central authority and make decisions through consensus of its members using blockchain-based voting mechanisms.
 It may also engage in activities such as funding projects, managing assets, and making decisions through smart contracts.

-The WoM is built as open-source software ([github.com/meeds-io](https://github.com/meeds-io)) and hosted by the members by partners of the Meeds Association on behalf of the Meeds DAO.
+The WoM is built as open-source software ([github.com/meeds-io](https://github.com/meeds-io)) and hosted by partners selected by the Meeds Association on behalf of the Meeds DAO.